Blog | Cost Management | November 11, 2021

 Why choose AWS Reserved Instances?

 Overall, purchasing Reserved Instances is an effective way to save money on your cloud bills.
 Understanding the different types of RIs available — as well as the configuration and cost allocation options for each — can give you a clearer picture into your overall cloud architecture and spend.
-For added benefits, using cloud management and commitment optimization solutions can bring you additional analytics and purchasing power for Reserved Instances.
+For added benefits, using a cloud management platform like CloudCheckr CMx can bring you additional analytics and purchasing power for Reserved Instances.